We’ve all seen the words “complementary” and “alternative” but what do they really mean — and how are they different from one another?

 Complementary and Alternative Medicine in Mental Health

-When most people think of complementary and alternative modalities for mental health, they think of the following:
+When most people think of complementary and alternative modalities for mental health, they think of the following.
+However, these are just a portion of such approaches.

 - Acupuncture